HugeFrog24/sky-fsbext/README.md

 # Sky: CotL Fmod Extractor

-This script allows you to extract sound banks from the video game Sky: Children of the Light's assets folder.
+This script extracts audio data from sound banks in the assets folder of the video game Sky: Children of the Light and saves them as .wav files using the vgmstream audio decoder.

+The extracted audio files can be used to listen to the game's audio outside of the game environment, for example with a regular audio player or for other non-commercial purposes.

 ## Prerequisites
 - Python 3